-There is a lot happening in Vancouver on the Labour Day Long Weekend in September 2018 including free concerts, festivals, markets and the PNE.
+A lot happens in Vancouver on the September Labour Day Long Weekend most years including concerts, festivals, markets and the PNE.

 - Bands on the Beach – free live music at Harrison Hot Springs.

 - Other Events – other activities including night markets, farmers markets and more.